SandroWeber/ubii-msg-formats/README.md

 #### Topic Data Message

 `topicDataMessage` instances are submessages related to the topic data.
-The `topicDataMessage` can have repeated entries of the `publishTopicData` proto structure.
+The `topicDataMessage` can have repeated entries of the `topicDataRecords` proto structure.
 The structure contains a topic-data-pair.

-You can attach a `topicDataMessage` as submessage and send it to a master node in order to publish repeated topic-data-pairs in form of a `publishTopicData` structure to a master node.
+You can attach a `topicDataMessage` as submessage and send it to a master node in order to publish repeated topic-data-pairs in form of a `topicDataRecord` structure to a master node.
 In return, master nodes will send `ubiiMessages` with `topicDataMessage` as submessage to devices in order to inform them about changes of their subscribed topics.

 #### Subscribtion Message

 `subscribtionMessage` instances are related to subscribing to a topic from the topic data and unsubscribing a topic from the topic data.
-The `subscribtionMessage` can have repeated `subscribeTopicData` and `unsubscribeTopicData` entries.
+The `subscribtionMessage` can have repeated `subscribtionRecord` and `unsubscribtionRecord` entries.
-The `subscribeTopicData` proto structure describes a topic a device wants to subscribe to.
+The `subscribtionRecord` proto structure describes a topic a device wants to subscribe to.
-The `unsubscribeTopicData` proto structure describes a topic a device wants to unsubscribe.
+The `unsubscribtionRecord` proto structure describes a topic a device wants to unsubscribe.

 ## Topics